Professor Anna McNamara

 Anna trained in Musical Theatre at the Guildford School of Acting before moving into teaching, gaining an MA in Education and a PhD in Contemporary Actor Training.
 As a performer she appeared professionally in numerous commercials, voiceovers, photographic shoots, pantomimes, concerts, cabarets and galas.
 As a freelance teacher, she worked with many drama schools, as well as part-time training providers prior to joining the GSA faculty in 2011.
 She has produced, directed, choreographed and provided movement direction professionally and enjoyed a long association with the Battersea Arts Centre (BAC).

 University roles and responsibilities

 Teaching excellence at the University of Surrey brings double win at prestigious Advance HE awards

 In the media

 Postgraduate research supervision

 As an award winning teacher, Anna has taught across all levels of education from primary school settings all the way through to PhD level, specialising in Acting, Performance, Theatre, Dance, Singing and Pedagogy.
-She has been an examiner for GCSE Drama, an external examiner for BA (Hons) Acting and BA (Hons) Musical Theatre programmes and a professional advisor for BA (Hons) Acting programmes and the Trinity College London examination performance syllabi.

 At GSA she has taught on the Foundation Acting and Musical Theatre programmes, the BA (Hons) Acting, Actor-Musician, Applied and Contemporary Theatre, Dance, Musical Theatre, Theatre and Theatre and Performance programmes, as well as on the MA Theatre and MFA Acting and Musical Theatre programmes and is a supervisor for PhD Theatre and Dance candidates.